SRWA Quality of Education Statement

 We aim to educate the whole child and we believe this is the whole point.

-Our formal curriculum is taught across a two week timetable of 25 weekly periods of one hour each.
+Our formal curriculum is taught across a two week timetable of 25 periods weekly of 1 hour each.
 It is collectively in the many thousands of lessons happening each term where the greatest impact on our students occurs.
 Lesson time is maximised with learning planned using the Accelerated Learning Cycle.
 The ‘SRWA DNA’ forms the basis of what is expected in the classroom, so that lesson experience is as consistently positive and purposeful as possible.

-Lessons and learning are sequenced so that new knowledge and skills build on what has been taught before and students can work towards clearly defined end points.
+Lessons and learning are sequenced so that new knowledge and skills build on what has been taught before and pupils can work towards clearly defined end points.
 Our 3D Learning Outcomes (Know, Be able to, So that) structure and articulate students’ learning in terms of knowledge, skills and the ‘big picture’, or in other words the ‘what, how and why’ of their learning.
 Memory retrieval is actively supported by revisiting skills and content and by the practice that every lesson starts with a ‘Reconnect’ which encourages students to re-engage with prior learning and connect new with existing knowledge.

 At Key Stage 3 we have invested in GL Assessment as a Trust to ensure a sharp evaluative focus is kept on the progress of students.
-This enables us to identify both, where there are significant learning deficits and where students are performing at an exceptional level.
+This enables us to identify both where there are significant learning deficits and where students are performing at an exceptional level.
 We run interventions and a Summer School to support those who are identified as at risk of falling significantly behind and we run a Super-Curriculum programme to stretch the highest attainers.

 Home learning is integrated into the curriculum and is planned to support in-school learning by meeting one or more of the following principles:

 - Embed learning by consolidating what has taken place in the classroom